MartijnR/Manifest-Builder/README.txt

 Description:

 This class dynamically creates a manifest file that contains a list of the resources for the browser's Application Cache.
 Using an Application Cache will speed up loading times and make the application available offline.
-Both HTML5 and Gears (though this is deprecated) manifest formats are supported.
-The manifest will automatically generate a unique 'version number' when any of the resources have changed to inform the browser to update the Application Cache.
+Both HTML5 and Gears (deprecated) manifest formats are supported.
+The manifest will automatically generate a new 'version number' when any of the resources have changed to inform the browser to update the Application Cache.

 The builder is implemented as a fat controller to keep things simple (and I can't think of a situation where you'd have more than 1 manifest in an application).